The social network’s face-recognition software has been sued again and to add salt to their wounds, privacy groups also have issued warnings.

 Facebook and it’s privacy issues:

-Facebook has a history of news stories where organisations, citizens and privacy advocates have sued the social media giant for invading their privacy.
+Facebook has a history of news stories where organizations, citizens and privacy advocates have sued the social media giant for invading their privacy.
 These lawsuits and privacy invasions are not limited to the United States but also in Europe.

 How Good Is Facebook’s Facial Recognition?